-(1) Asylum (8 USC §1158 (INA §208)) provides temporary and potentially permanent resident status to a noncitizen who establishes a possibility that he or she will be persecuted on account of, e.g., race, religion, or political opinion, if removed to the home country.

-(2) Withholding of removal (also known as "restriction on removal" under 8 USC 1231(b)(3) (INA 241(b)(3)) provides protection from removal, but not permanent status, to a noncitizen who establishes a clear probability that he or she will be persecuted on account of the above grounds if removed.

-(3) Relief under the United Nations Convention Against Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment ("ĆAT") provides protection from removal but no permanent status to noncitizens who can establish a probability that they will be subjected to torture by the government of their home country if removed there.
+- (1) Asylum (8 USC §1158 (INA §208)) provides temporary and potentially permanent resident status to a noncitizen who establishes a possibility that he or she will be persecuted on account of, e.g., race, religion, or political opinion, if removed to the home country.
+Unless there are special circumstances, the person must apply within one year after coming to the United States. - (2) Withholding of removal (also known as "restriction on removal" under 8 USC \$1231(b)(3) (INA \$241(b)(3)) provides protection from removal, but not permanent status, to a noncitizen who establishes a clear probability that he or she will be persecuted on account of the above grounds if removed. - (3) Relief under the United Nations Convention Against Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment (CAT) provides protection from removal but no permanent status to noncitizens who can establish a probability that they will be subjected to torture by the government of their home country if removed there.
 It is not necessary to establish that the torture will be on account of the grounds described above.
-See 8 CFR §§208, 240-241, 507.
-See also 64 Fed Reg 8477-8496 (1999).
+See 8 CFR §\$208.16-208.17.

 Bars to asylum and withholding of removal.
-Under 8 USC (1158(b)(2)(A) and (1231(b)(3)(B)), the Attorney General may deny asylum or withholding to an applicant if the Attorney General decides any of the following:
+Under 8 USC §1158(b)(2)(A) and §1231(b)(3)(B), the Attorney General may deny asylum or withholding to an applicant if the Attorney General decides any of the following: